Department of the Environment, Water, Heritage and the Arts, 2009

 Operation of the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989

-This annual report is prepared in accordance with section 68 of the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989 and covers the operation of the Act from 1 July 2007 until 30 June 2008.
+This annual report is prepared in accordance with section 68 of the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989.
+It covers the operation of the Act from 1 July 2008 until 30 June 2009.

 Ozone depletion is a major global environmental problem.
-Left unchecked, deterioration of the ozone layer will allow higher doses of ultra violet band B (UVB) radiation to penetrate the earth’s atmosphere and will greatly increase the incidence of skin cancer and eye cataracts, as well as affecting plants, animals and aquatic life.
+Left unchecked, deterioration of the ozone layer will allow higher doses of ultraviolet band B (UVB) radiation to penetrate the earth's atmosphere.
+This will greatly increase the incidence of skin cancer and eye cataracts, as well as affecting plants, animals and aquatic life.

-The international community’s response to ozone depletion has been cohesive and effective.
-Research indicates that the rate of ozone depletion has slowed and scientists predict a full recovery of the ozone layer in the mid-latitudes by around 2050 and over the Antarctic in the period 2060–2075.
-This predicted recovery depends on full compliance with internationally agreed phase-out targets for the use of ozone depleting substances.
+The international community's response to ozone depletion has been cohesive and effective.
+Research indicates that the rate of ozone depletion has slowed.
+Scientists predict a full recovery of the ozone layer in the mid-latitudes by around 2050; and over the Antarctic in the period 2060-75.
+This predicted recovery depends on full compliance with internationally agreed ozone depleting substances phase out obligations.

-Australia meets its international obligations to phase out the use of ozone depleting substances and to control the use of synthetic greenhouse gas replacements, through the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989.
+Australia meets its international obligations to phase out ozone depleting substances (ODS) and to control the use of synthetic greenhouse gas (SGG) replacements through the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989.

 Australia has met, or is well in advance of meeting, all reduction obligations.
-Australia will essentially phase out the import of hydrochlorofluorocarbons by 2016, five years ahead of our new international obligations.
-In doing so, Australia will consume around 4600 ozone-depleting potential (ODP) tonnes (or 61 per cent) fewer hydrochlorofluorocarbons than allowed for under the Montreal Protocol in the period from 1996 to 2020.
+By 2016 Australia will have essentially phased-out the import of HCFCs, five years ahead of our new international obligations.
+In doing so, Australia will consume around 4600 ozone depleting potential (ODP) tonnes (or 61 per cent) less HCFCs than allowed for under the Montreal Protocol in the period from 1996 to 2020.

 - implement the provisions of the 1985 Vienna Convention for the Protection of the Ozone Layer and the 1987 Montreal Protocol on Substances that Deplete the Ozone Layer

-- control the manufacture, import, export and use of synthetic greenhouse gases that are used to replace ozone-depleting substances, to give effect to Australia’s obligations under the United Nations Framework Convention on Climate Change
+- control the manufacture, import, export and use of synthetic greenhouse gases that are used to replace ozone depleting substances, to give effect to Australia's obligations under the UNFCCC, and

-- establishes a system of controlled substance licences and reporting requirements for the import, export or manufacture of hydrochlorofluorocarbons (HCFCs), methyl bromide, hydrofluorocarbons (HFCs) and perfluorocarbons (PFCs), consistent with Australia’s obligations under the Montreal Protocol and United Nations Framework Convention on Climate Change
+- establishes a system of controlled substance licences and reporting requirements, for the import, export or manufacture of HCFCs, methyl bromide, HFCs and PFCs, consistent with Australia's obligations under the Montreal Protocol and the UNFCCC

-The Act establishes administrative fees for licences issued under the Act, at the levels set under the Ozone Protection and Synthetic Greenhouse Gas Management Regulations 1995.
-The Act also establishes the Ozone Protection and SGG (Synthetic Greenhouse Gas) Account, to allow revenue from the licensing system, import levies and the National Halon Bank to be directed towards the cost of the Act’s administration, ozone depleting substance phase-out programs, emission minimisation programs, and the operation of the National Halon Bank.
+The Ozone Protection and Synthetic Greenhouse Gas Management Act 1989 establishes administrative fees for licences issued under the Act, at the levels set under the Ozone Protection and Synthetic Greenhouse Gas Management Regulations 1995 (Ozone protection Regulations).
+The Act also establishes the Ozone Protection and SGG (Synthetic Greenhouse Gas) Account, to allow revenue from the licensing system, import and manufacture levies and the National Halon Bank, to be directed towards: the cost of the Act's administration; ozone depleting substance phase out programs; emission minimisation programs; and the operation of the National Halon Bank.

-End-use Regulations have been implemented for the use of ozone-depleting and synthetic greenhouse gases in the refrigeration and air conditioning and fire protection industries, and for control of methyl bromide as a feedstock and its use as a fumigant for approved critical uses and quarantine and pre-shipment uses.
+End-use regulations have been implemented for the use of ozone depleting and synthetic greenhouse gases in the refrigeration and air conditioning and fire protection industries.
+Regulations also control the use of methyl bromide as a feedstock, its use as a fumigant for approved critical uses, and quarantine and pre-shipment uses.

-These Regulations assist Australia to meet its phase-out responsibilities under the Montreal Protocol and will lead to reduced emissions of ozone-depleting substances and synthetic greenhouse gases through the establishment of minimum industry standards.
+These regulations assist Australia to meet its phase out obligations under the Montreal Protocol.
+They will lead to reduced emissions of ozone depleting substances and synthetic greenhouse gases, through the establishment of minimum industry standards.

-The Australian Refrigeration Council and the Fire Protection Association of Australia were appointed.
-They are under contract to the department to administer the permit schemes in the refrigeration and air conditioning industry and the fire protection industry respectively.
+The Australian Refrigeration Council and the Fire Protection Association of Australia were appointed to administer the permit schemes in the refrigeration and air conditioning industry, and the fire protection industry, respectively.